neo4j/graph-spec/docs/neo4j-type-dimension-design.md

 - **Cons:** The main downside is the verbosity in the spec and auto-generated code - the discriminator must carry the full type identity, so the union expands to ~37 variants instead of option D's three.
 The auto-generated Go gets ~37 flat structs rather than three typed variants (`ScalarType`/`ListType`/`VectorType`).
-It also still shares option D's largest cost in the verbosity - `type` becomes an object for every property, and (because the field is literally named `type`) the scalar case reads as the doubly-nested `"type": { "type": "STRING" }`.
+It also still shares option D's largest cost in the verbosity - `type` becomes an object for every property.

 ## Chosen path: Option E